ktmud/istatic/README.md

 **NOTE:** These APIs are not for templates.

-### istatic(filename, [forceReload, options])
+### istatic(filename, options)

-Get the inlined string of some file.
-When passing `options`, these options will be treated as default options for any other later `istatic` calls.
+Return the inlined string of some file.

+When passing `options`, these options will be saved as default options for any other later `istatic` or `istatic.enable` calls.

+But when you call `istatic(filename, options)` in a template, the options **will not** be save as default options.
+And APIs below is not suitable for an inside template call, too.

 ### istatic.enable(app)